sgratzl/d3tutorial/README.md

 ![D3 Data Join Set Relationship](i/join.png)

-for each of the cases we have to tell D3 what to do. e.g. when we have more data items than DOM elements, we are in the *enter* phase and need to specify a way how to create the remaining ones.
+For each of the cases we have to tell D3 what to do. e.g. when we have more data items than DOM elements, we are in the *enter* phase and need to specify a way how to create the remaining ones.
 Similarly if we more DOM elements than data items we are in the *exit* phase and need to take care of removing the superfluous ones.

-basic workflow:
+Basic workflow:

 HTML boilerplate
 ```html